 Among the tools offered by Personal Capital for investing are a net worth tracker, a portfolio fee analyzer and a retirement planner.
 There are also some educational resources available to investors on the platform.
-Their free services are designed to entice customers for investment advising, but Personal Capital has a strong suite of services for free — it’s a solid choice for investment-focused budgeters.
+Their free services entice customers for investment advising, but Personal Capital has a strong suite of services for free — it’s a solid choice for investment-focused budgeters.

 Personal Capital is an investing platform at heart, but its expense and budget tracking tools are an excellent free service as well.
 It’s the best budget app for users who want the ability to manage and track more complex investments as part of their bigger financial picture.

 Budgets can be viewed together or separately in the app, and like most budgeting services, Honeydue alerts users when a budget is exceeded or when a bill is due.
-Honeydue merges information for both partners, and it’s the best option for couples who want to manage their money together.
+Honeydue merges information for both partners, and it’s the best budget app for couples who want to manage their money together.

 Honeydue is a standout among budgeting apps designed for couples: users and their partners can jointly check transactions, track accounts and coordinate bill payments on the platform.
 It’s the best free app in this category, and it has robust tools for tracking a couple’s finances.

-Cost: Free (or $7 per month or $60 per year for premium)
+Cost: Free (or $8 per month or $70 per year for premium)

+Goodbudget is a straightforward envelope budgeting app.
 Envelope budgeting is based around putting a month’s worth of cash in an envelope labeled for a specific budget category.
 Once that money’s gone, the budget’s been reached, and if there’s some money left over, there’s some extra disposable income for expenses outside of the budget.

 Goodbudget is a tool that brings that dynamic into an app and online platform.
 There are no integrations with financial institutions — every purchase must be entered manually.
 It’s a good tool for couples or for families with kids who are learning to budget because it easily accommodates multiple users.
-It’s a straightforward envelope budgeting app.

 The envelope budgeting method is more of an old-school way to track your finances.Though most people don’t rely on cash or envelopes for budgeting anymore, apps like Goodbudget have stepped up as a 21st-century solution.